 Each year we evolve and enhance our sustainability reporting to drive greater transparency.
-For our 2020 data, we consulted with an independent, third-party organization to review and verify our GHG intensity, methane intensity, TRIR and spills metrics.
+We consult with an independent, third-party organization to review and verify our GHG intensity, methane intensity, TRIR and spills metrics.
 This added layer of accountability provides assurance for our highest-profile ESG performance metrics.